 Can we ever really know the truth about our parents?
 From the journalist, podcaster and tweeter about rescue dog #SophiefromRomania, a compelling memoir in search of the truth behind his isolated childhood and absent father.

 ‘Ruskin Park is so much more than a memoir.
 It is a tribute to an individual woman and a whole generation and class.’

 All September’s publications are available to order from your favourite bookshop.
 If you’re buying online, purchasing directly from us ensures our authors get the best royalties.
 Orders will be shipped within 5 working days.

 DESCRIPTION & REVIEWS

-Rory Cellan-Jones knew he was the child of a brief love affair between two BBC employees.
-But until his mother died and he found a previously unknown file labelled ‘For Rory’ he had no idea of their beginnings or ending, and why his peculiarly isolated childhood had so tested the bond between him and his mother.
-‘For Rory,’ his mother had written on the file ‘in the hope that it will help him understand how it really was …’
+Rory Cellan-Jones knew he was the child of a love affair between two BBC employees.
+But until his mother died and he found a file labelled ‘For Rory’ he knew little of its beginning or ending.
+Or why his peculiarly isolated childhood had so tested the bond between him and Sylvia as she single-parented two sons in a one-bedroom flat, while working full time, through the 1950s and 60s.

-This is a compelling account of what Rory uncovered in the papers, letters and diaries; a relationship between two colleagues (two romantics) and the restrictive forces of post-war respectability and prejudice that ended it.
-It is also an evocation of the progressive, centrifugal force at the centre of all their lives – the BBC itself.
+This is a compelling account of what Rory uncovered in the papers, letters and diaries; of a relationship between two romantics and the restrictive forces of post-war respectability and prejudice that ended it.
+It is also an evocation of the centrifugal force at the centre of all their lives – the BBC itself.

-Both tender and troubling, the drama moves from wartime radio broadcasts, to the glamour of 1950s television studios, to the golden era of BBC drama.
-His father may have directed The Forsyte Saga and Rory may have watched him from the corridors, but he would never actually meet him until much later in adulthood.
-Until then Rory’s life was bound to the one-bedroom flat he shared with his mother in Ruskin Park …
+Both tender and troubling, the drama moves from wartime radio broadcasts to the golden era of TV drama.
+His father may have directed The Forsyte Saga and Rory may have watched him from afar, but he would never actually meet him until adulthood, when the damage to his mother’s life had already been done.